 - ISO/IEC 27005 isn’t really a risk assessment or management method as such, more of a meta-method, an approach to choosing methods that are appropriate for your organization;

 - Mehari is a free open-source risk analysis and management method in several European languages developed by CLUSIF (Club de la Sécurité de l'Information Français).
-The 2010 version adopted terminology and concepts from ISO/IEC 27005 and provides a spreadsheet tool;
+It has adopted terminology and concepts from ISO/IEC 27005 and provides a spreadsheet tool;

 - NIST SP 800-30 “Risk Management Guide for Information Technology Systems” is a free PDF download from NIST.
 An accompanying guideline is also available and also free.